lpoto/telescope-docker.nvim/README.md

 > In the example above, the containers would be then fetched
 > from the provided docker host.
-> The same works for fetching images.
+> The same works for all other pickers, except for dockerfiles and docker compose files.